tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:DataQualityMethod
 - Preferred Label: Data Quality Method
-- Definition: A SolutionsConcept that relates a DataQualityNeed to a Specification.
+- Definition: A bdqffdq:SolutionsConcept that relates a bdqffdq:DataQualityNeed to a bdqffdq:Specification.
 - SubClass Of: SolutionsConcept
-- Comments: A DataQualityMethod is an associative entity that allows Specifications or data quality tests to be reused by supporting a many-to-many relationship between the two.
+- Comments: A bdqffdq:DataQualityMethod is an associative entity that allows bdqffdq:Specifications or data quality Tests to be reused by supporting a many-to-many relationship between the two.

 ********************